-A domain expert isn’t just anybody who can do the job that you need to know more about.
-A domain expert have thought so much about it, have so much experience and have created an understanding on a meta level.
+A domain expert isn’t just anybody who can do the job you need to know more about.
+A domain expert has thought so much about it, has so much experience, and has developed an understanding at a meta level.
 A domain expert can even think about how a machine should work to do the job (as Dan Bergh Johnsson puts it).

-Yet, it’s been a common comment from developers over the years that they are not able to get any time and attention from their domain experts.
-When hearing that, I suspect two different reasons.
-It might be that the domain expert doesn’t think that the initiative you are working on is important.
+Yet over the years, I've often heard developers say that they can't get any time or attention from their domain experts.
+When I hear that, I suspect two different reasons.
+It might be that the domain expert doesn’t think the initiative you're working on is important.
 If that’s the case, run away.
-There is little chance of success then and why would you or the company spend development effort on something that isn’t important?
+There's little chance of success, and why would you or the company spend development effort on something that isn’t important?

-The more probable reason though is that you are... boring.
-I know, that was a very blunt comment, but I got your attention, didn’t I?
-And I’m looking at myself as much as anybody else.
+The more probable reason, though, is that you are... boring.
+I know, that was a very blunt, but I got your attention, didn’t I?
+And I’m looking at myself as much as anyone else.
 I’ve done it, I’ve been so boooring.
-Going into the room of the domain expert and saying things like repository, higher order function and closure of operations… They tune out after the first word when we only speak geek.
-And that’s just one error we do.
+Going into a domain expert's room and saying things like repository, higher-order function, and closure of operations… They tune out after the first word when we only speak geek.
+And that’s just one of the errors we make.

-Anyway, the moment we realise that a problem is our fault, that’s the moment we start solving it.
-As the saying goes, it’s extremely much easier to change yourself compared to changing someone else!
-I always get happy when I realise it’s my fault.
-Then I’m in control and I’m in charge.
+Anyway, the moment we realise that a problem is our fault is the moment we start solving it.
+As the saying goes, it’s enormously easier to change yourself than to change someone else!
+I always feel happy when I realise it’s my fault.
+Then I’m in control and in charge.
 Things can start rolling!

-So let’s just assume it’s your fault that the domain expert is a bit hesitant to your collaboration, what can you do about it?
-Here are 15 tips.
-(As a matter of fact, most of the tips are generic, you can use them in every day life, but I’ve especially used them in software development situations.
+So let’s just assume it’s your fault that the domain expert is a bit hesitant about collaborating.
+What can you do about it?
+Over a series of LinkedIn posts – and with a lot of great input from the community along the way – I collected 15 tips.
+(As a matter of fact, most of them are generic and can be used in everyday life, but I’ve especially put them to use in software development situations.)

 Here goes…